User Manual – Durst

 Figure 33: Left: The Impose Editor settings area from the menu Administration > Settings; Right: The dialog Edit Template displaying the information for Name and Internal name

-Follow the same procedure if you want to reference a different value when selecting the Type Selection of an N-Up [81].
+To reference a different value when selecting the Type Selection of an N-Up [81], follow the same procedure as described for Impose Templates.

 The following options are available in the Referenced field [82] for N-Ups:

-• GUID – a globally unique identification number of an N-Up
+• GUID – a globally unique identifier for the N-Up layout

-• Name – typically the tool number in practice
+• Name – typically used to represent the tool number in practice

-• External ID – often the tool number from leading ERP systems
+• External ID – often corresponds to the tool number from leading ERP systems

 Figure 34: The dialog Add Automation Variable with the Type Selection of an N-Up selected